vdev2x/Global-Value-Set-Updater/README.md

 git clone https://github.com/vdev2x/global-value-set-updater.git
 ```

-2. Deploy the `Util_GlobalValueSetUpdater` class to your Salesforce org using Salesforce DX or any deployment tool.
+2. Deploy the classes `Util_GlobalValueSetUpdater`, `Util_GlobalValueSetUpdater_Wrapper` and `Util_GlobalValueSetUpdater_Test` to your Salesforce org using Salesforce DX or any deployment tool.

 3. Ensure that Tooling API access is enabled in your Salesforce org.